 Acupuncture and Moxibustion in the Treatment of Adult Diarrhea Irritable Bowel Syndrome: A Network Meta-analysis Jiang X, Guo X, Zhou J, Ye S

-2022 Advances in Nutrition
+2022 Critical Reviews in Food Science and Nutrition

 2022 Evidence-Based Complementary and Alternative Medicine